-According to ESCP professor of entrepreneurial strategy Christoph Seckler, people who are able to learn from errors and challenges share one common trait: humility, or the “willingness to view oneself accurately.”
-In Valérie-Anne, a natural curiosity and desire to see herself as she is has helped her confront many of the challenges she faced while pursuing her passion for chemistry.
+According to ESCP Professor of Entrepreneurial Strategy Christoph Seckler, people who are able to learn from errors and challenges share one common trait: humility, or the “willingness to view oneself accurately.”
+In Cladera, a natural curiosity and desire to see herself as she is have helped her confront many of the challenges she faced while pursuing her passion for chemistry.

-While in high school, Valérie-Anne’s chemistry teacher took it upon himself to inform her, and her parents, that she had apparently achieved the maximum that she could.
+While in high school, Cladera’s chemistry teacher took it upon himself to inform her, and her parents, that she had apparently achieved the maximum that she could.
 She had, in his mind, reached her limit in the scientific field.
-Though Valérie-Anne admits that she was “very bad” in chemistry at the time, she also didn’t let this one teacher decide what her limit was.
+Though Cladera admits that she was “very bad” in chemistry at the time, she also didn’t let this one teacher decide what her limit was.

 When I’m not good at something, I decide to work on it a lot.
 When I’m not good, I want to know WHY I cannot do it.

 The way Cladera summarises her experience is simple: “You don’t have a right not to be good at something.”
 This is an issue that she thinks all students, regardless of gender, are confronted with.
 Although things are improving, she says, there is still a strong emphasis on right and wrong in scientific studies.
 You are expected to regurgitate the knowledge that is given to you – there is no flexibility or room to adapt.